Sometimes You Just Want to Eat a Dang Veggie!

 I don't feel like explaining to you why I don't want to try your award-winning casserole.
 I don’t want to think about my eating habits... so I wish you wouldn’t either.

-Diet and food with a j-pouch
+Eating vegetables with a j-pouch

 Now I’m living with a j-pouch.
 And while my quality of life has definitely improved, food can still be painful.